kenlies/42ft_irc/README.md

 - server
 	- list of connected clients (list of user objects)
 	- list of channels (list of channel objects)
+	- list of server operators (list of user objects)

 - channels
 	- name of the channel